tombomba/tombomba.github.io/_posts/2021-09-26-verhoeven-benedetta-your-sexy-nun-movie.md

 If another movie treated Islam or Judaism as a cheap magic show, as a source of prurient interest, I imagine these same critics would demand retractions and apologies.
 They wouldn't hesitate to beat their social media pulpits in self-righteous fury.
 But when it comes to Catholicism, there's no problem, right?
 Take the cheap shot because no one will mind.

 One stringer raised an inadvertent point when [she said](https://twitter.com/TomiLaffly/status/1442198523198337025), "Bought my tix as soon as I heard it’s a sexy nun movie---can't wait."
-She meant to be clever, if not superior, but there's a whole worldview packed in there.
+She meant to be clever, if not superior, but there's a whole worldview packed in there, one predicated on the idea that buying a movie ticket is a political act.

 The 'sexy nun' is a loaded representation, somewhere between fetish object and power fantasy, and it's the movie's one big draw.
 (Without the obvious taboos, would anyone watch?)